JedimEmO/dominator-book/src/techniques_and_patterns/routing.md

 {{#include ../doc-imports/src/techniques_and_patterns/routing.rs:generalized_router}}
 ```

-This makes it super easy to wire our application routes using lambdas:
+This makes it super easy to wire our application routes using lambdas.
+We simply register handler functions for our chosen route patterns on the `matchit` router instance.

+These lambdas then return the value we wish to receive from the app routers signal.

 ```rust,no_run,noplayground
 {{#include ../doc-imports/src/techniques_and_patterns/routing.rs:matchit_routing}}